INDElab/conversationkg/analytics/node_classification/README.md

 ## Node Classes

-- we are primarily interested in persons' roles in the social network of email exchanges in our corpus; such roles include whether someone is a part of a certain organisation (e.g. the W3C) or to what
+- we are primarily interested in persons' roles in the social network of email exchanges in our corpus; such roles include whether someone is a part of a certain organisation (e.g. the W3C) or